MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 ## Run and test the app locally

 The app is ready to be tested locally.
-Make sure you're signed into Visual Studio Code or the Azure CLI with the same account you set as the admin for your database.

 1. Run the `app.py` file in Visual Studio Code.